9 best AI voice agents for customer support (2026 buyer’s guide)

 Assembled

 Assembled is the only AI voice agent built on top of a modern workforce management platform, giving it a fundamentally different orientation from typical voice AI vendors.
 Instead of pitching full automation from day one, Assembled treats AI agents as part of the workforce — planned, measured, and optimized alongside human agents.
+Rather than being voice-first or chat-first, Assembled is omnichannel by design — with voice, chat, email, and agent copilots all planned and optimized together.
 For support teams that want to scale automation responsibly without sacrificing the customer experience, this hybrid approach is a major differentiator.

 Assembled’s voice agent ties into the platform’s existing scheduling, forecasting, and analytics systems, allowing organizations to gradually increase autonomy with guardrails.
 You can even adjust AI handoff sensitivity to account for your team’s real-time capacity.
 A single workflow can be deployed across voice, chat, email, and even agent copilots, giving teams an efficient way to manage automation across all channels.
-Paired with conversation-based pricing and context-aware handoffs, Assembled is especially strong for companies that prioritize experience quality and long-term operational maturity over deflection metrics.
+Paired with conversation-based pricing, designed to stay predictable even as conversations get longer or seasonal volume spikes, and context-aware handoffs, Assembled is especially strong for companies that prioritize experience quality and long-term operational maturity over deflection metrics.

 Key features: